 This is just about personal information.
 Assume the situation when the concern includes the safety of the online transactions.
 Customers tend to shop with secure sites and maintain the privacy of the users.

 To acquire the confidence of customers in this regard, you can:

 – Showcase the return and refund policy on the checkout page

 – Showcase the logo of trust for security software and extra layer you use

-You can find so many ways to make your checkout page conversion friendly, but these five tips are very crucial as ignoring any of them would be an anti-conversion step.
+You can find many ways to make your checkout page conversion-friendly, but these five tips are crucial as ignoring any of them would be an anti-conversion step.
 Use these tips to make your eCommerce store stand out from the rest of your competitors and drive better conversions with your well-optimized checkout page.

 Author Bio: Ethan Roy, a technical content writer by Profession.
 With years of experience on various eCommerce platforms (Magento, PrestaShop, OpenCart, Shopify), he has a lot to share with the readers.
-Currently working as Technical Content Writer at Knowband.
+He is currently working as Technical Content Writer at Knowband.